Learn WebRTC: How to Get Started on WebRTC Development [WebRTC Tutorial]

 This isn’t about WebRTC.
 It is about understanding the different mindsets and approaches of developing VoIP products and developing Internet web applications.
 And it requires being able to learn new techniques and new ways of thinking.

 While I won’t take you through that journey here, I can help you formulate a plan.
-In this article, we’ll explore together three things you can start doing today to make the jump from VoIP or Web to an experienced WebRTC developer.
+In this article, we’ll explore together four things you can start doing today to make the jump from VoIP or Web to an experienced WebRTC developer.

 What Don’t You Know?